IV Infiltration Injuries to Children and Infants

 Do You Suspect IV Negligence?

-If you suspect medical negligence, do not hesitate to contact our Augusta, Georgia, legal team.
+If you suspect medical negligence, do not hesitate to contact our Athens or Augusta, Georgia, legal team.
 Our lawyers offer experienced, strategic advocacy in cases involving IV infiltration injury and IV extravasation injury to children.
-Call 800-569-1937 or contact us by e-mail for an initial consultation.
+Call 800-(706) 432-8320 or contact us by e-mail for an initial consultation.